Supreme Court clears way for deportation to South Sudan of several immigrants with no ties there

 The decision comes after the court's conservative majority found that immigration officials can quickly deport people to third countries.
 The majority halted an order that had allowed immigrants to challenge any removals to countries outside their homeland where they could be in danger.

-Attorneys for the eight migrants have said they could face “imprisonment, torture and even death” if sent to South Sudan, where escalating political tensions have threatened to devolve into another civil war.
+The eight migrants could face "imprisonment, torture and even death" in South Sudan, where escalating political tensions have threatened to devolve into another civil war.

 “We know they'll face perilous conditions, and potentially immediate detention, upon arrival,” Trina Realmuto, executive director of the National Immigration Litigation Alliance, said Thursday.